hoytech/quadrable/README.md

 ### Sparseness

 Obviously creating a full tree with 2<sup>256</sup> possible key paths is impossible.
-Fortunately, there is [an optimization](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this number of nodes.
+Fortunately, there is [an optimisation](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this absurd number of nodes.
 If every empty leaf contains the the same value, then all of the nodes at the next level up will have the same hash.
 And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so on.

 By caching the value of an empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
 The technique of using cached values rather than re-computing them when needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.